Positibe/CmfRoutingExtraBundle/README.md

 PositibeOrmRoutingBundle
 ========================

-The PositibeOrmRoutingBundle add Doctrine ORM support for Symfony CmfRoutingBundle to store routing on orm databses
+The PositibeOrmRoutingBundle add Doctrine ORM support for Symfony CmfRoutingBundle to store routing on orm databses and support auto routing system.

 Installation
 ------------